MoDNS/MoDNS/docs/assignments/technical_report/2_designProcess.md

 #### Front End Framework: Javascript React vs HTML/CSS

-Using HTML/CSS forces developers to create and style components that React‘s libraries already have.
+For the front end development, the front end group needed to make a decision on how they would develop the website.
+Their options were HTML/CSS or Javascript React.Using HTML/CSS forces developers to create and style components that React‘s libraries already have.
 This adds complexity and time to the development process not only for base components but each new component that is added.
 Additionally, React uses Javascript which allows for conditional rendering, iterative component creation, component recycling.
+Alongside these reasons, the team had previous experience with React and therefore would be able to begin producing results at a faster rate than its alternative.

 #### Frontend and Backend Communication: Rest API vs GraphQL